Drill4J/cypress-example-integration/README.md

 1. In `before` hook instance of `@drill4j/js-auto-test-agent` is created.
 That starts a test "session" that serves as a container for all tests in Drill4J admin panel.

-2. In `beforeEach` hook `cy.intercept` is used to inject `drill-session-id` and `drill-test-name` headers, which allow Drill4J Java Agent to recognize requests coming from the specific test runs
+2. In `beforeEach` hook `cy.intercept` is used to inject `drill-session-id` and `drill-test-name` headers, which allow Drill4J Java Agent to recognize requests coming from the specific test runs.

+3. In `afterEach` hook info about each test name, duration and status is sent to Drill4J admin backend.

-3. In `after` hook `@drill4j/js-auto-test-agent` instance is terminated, which finishes a test session in Drill4J environment
+4. In `after` hook `@drill4j/js-auto-test-agent` instance is terminated, which finishes a test session in Drill4J environment.

 ## How to run the example